cloudflare/cloudflare-docs/products/argo-tunnel/src/content/reference/arguments.md

 `cloudflared update`

-Looks for a new version on the offical download server.
+Looks for a new version on the official download server.
 If a new version exists, updates the agent binary and quits.
 Otherwise, does nothing.

 To determine if an update happened in a script, check for error code 64.